-RVA believes that education it's about practical experience.
+RVA believes that education is about practical experience.

 So, the knowledge that the students get by spending active time in the garden will allow them to understand the principles and techniques of sustainable agriculture.

-That’s why is so necessary to have a garden in RVA.
+That’s why it is so necessary to have a garden in RVA.

 The main principle that we follow in the garden is permaculture.